CalPolyFSAE/Dashboard2015/README.md

-# Dashboard2015
+# Dashboard2

-Code for CPFE's 2015 AT90CAN128 & FT801 based Graphical LCD Dashboard.
+Code for 2018 AT90CAN128 & FT801 based Graphical LCD Dashboard.